Frequently Asked Questions

 - Do I have to move out during the Thanksgiving break?

 No. Students can remain in the halls during the Thanksgiving break, however, they must register with the front desk.
+The Dining Halls are closed during Thanksgiving break.
 Meal service is not provided.

 - Do the halls close during spring break?